 I realized how true that is (especially since we bought our Traeger Pellet Grill!), but also that it is totally normal for me to cook outside more often than not during this time of year for a couple of reasons.

 I’m not sure which reason is the most important or driving factor:

-Or that with “summer” recipes to cook like ribs, brisket, or turkey, burgers, grilled steaks or brats, and grilled chicken, there really isn’t much space for popping a casserole on a roast in the oven.
+Or that with “summer” recipes to cook like ribs, brisket, or turkey, burgers, grilled marinated steaks or brats, and grilled chicken there really isn’t much space for popping a casserole or a roast in the oven.

+Hot casseroles don’t even really sound that good to me this time of year anyway.
 We’ve been eating like that all summer.
-Often, I’ll even cook our veggies on the grill and more than once I’ve made garlic bread on the grill.
+Often, I’ll even cook our veggies on the grill.
+More than once I’ve made garlic bread on the grill.

-Summer meals are definitely some of my favorites to make (and to eat!).
-Part of it, too, I think is that with all the landscaping we’ve done all summer it was just natural to be outside.
+Summer meals and recipes for backyard barbecues are definitely some of my favorites to make (and to eat!).
+Part of it, too, is that with all the landscaping we’ve done all summer it was just natural to be outside.

-And now that the backyard is done, I like going spending the evening in our backyard to take it all in, enjoy the view, take care of my plants, and even to have a place to play with Bailey.
+And now that the backyard is done, I like going spending the evening in our backyard to take it all in.
+It is relaxing to enjoy the view, take care of my plants, and even to have a place to play with Bailey.